CSCfi/csc-user-guide/docs/computing/connecting.md

 You will be prompted for a file name and location where to save the key.
 Accept the defaults by pressing `ENTER`.

+!!! warning "Note"
+    You will receive a warning if the default file name would overwrite an existing
+    key: `/home/username/.ssh/id_ed25519 already exists.`.
+Generally, you do not want to overwrite existing keys, so press `n` and provide a different file name manually when prompted.
+See also the section on [SSH key files with non-default name or location](#ssh-key-file-with-non-default-name-or-location).

 Next, you will be asked for a passphrase.
 Please choose a secure passphrase.
 It should be at least 8 characters long and should contain